FEM Elasticity#

 For Elasticity FEM, it is not required to set boundary conditions on all surfaces.

-Displacement asserts XYZ strain onto a surface in linear length units of meters.
+Displacement asserts XYZ position onto a surface in linear length units of m (or mm if the geometry is in mm).

 Neumann (gradient)#

-Stress asserts the magnitude of Cauchy Stress via a local strain gradient normal to the surface multiplied by the Young’s Modulus, yielding units in N/m2 aka Pa.
+Pressure asserts a load as a scalar static normal to the surface scaled by the Young’s Modulus, units in N/m2 aka Pa.

 Robin (composite)#

-Traction asserts a strain reference and stiffness parameter in units of meters and N/m, respectively.
+Traction asserts a load as a strain and stiffness of an external finite-stiffness material with known grip, in units of m (or mm) and N/m.

 Solvers#

-Once the physics and conditions are defined, an adjacency matrix A is assembled to represented the behavior of the system.
+Once physics and conditions are defined, an adjacency matrix A is assembled representing the behavior of the system.
 An interleaved residual vector b is also defined.
 In preparation for solution v, linear operations are performed to manipulate the matrix and residual vector into a solvable system-of equations of form A*v = b.

-The BiCGSTAB (Biconjugate Gradient Stabilized) method solves such multi-DOF formulations on the available GPU within a tolerance defined by Convergence in compute.cfg.
+The BiCGSTAB (Biconjugate Gradient Stabilized) method solves such multi-DOF formulations on the available GPU within a tolerance defined by maximum double-precision tolerance, usually on order of Convergence in compute.cfg1e-16.

 Steady-State#